giorgiop/nips15workshop/CFP.md

 ### Submission instructions

-Submissions must be 4-8 pages long, and adhere to the [NIPS format](https://nips.cc/Conferences/2015/PaperInformation/StyleFiles).
+Submissions must be 4-8 pages long (+1 for references), and adhere to the [NIPS format](https://nips.cc/Conferences/2015/PaperInformation/StyleFiles).
 Papers submission is here [TBA].
-Please leave author information visible.
+Please leave authors information visible.

 With regard to the demos applications, we encourage the use of publicly accessible datasets and/or code in the interest of reproducibility; this will be valued positively for acceptance.

-All accepted papers and application demos will have a short oral presentation and poster session.
-Also, there will be a **special issue on the [Journal of Privacy and Confidentiality](http://repository.cmu.edu/jpc/)**, depending on quality and number of submissions, and subject to the organizers' judgement.
+All accepted papers and application demos will have a short oral presentation and a poster session.
+Also, selected papers will be part of a **special issue on the [Journal of Privacy and Confidentiality](http://repository.cmu.edu/jpc/)**, depending on quality and number of submissions, and subject to the organizers' judgement.

 ### Important dates